rwalke/baRcodeR/README.md

 ![Screenshot of Column Selection](man/figures/tab-3-screenshot-2.png)

 The first column is highlighted as default.
+Users can then preview font size, and layout options.
 We provide the ability to select the column to use for barcode generation.
-Users can choose the column by clicking columns on the data table.
+Users can choose the column by clicking on the data table.
 PDF options can be left as default and fine-tuned after seeing the initial PDF output.

 Barcode generation of hundreds of barcodes may take a few minutes, depending on the computer, and we have provided a text indicator for completion of the PDF file.